lucidworks/streams/README.md

 Once you have your account configured, you can start a preemptible instance running Fusion 4.x, *which will live at most for 24 hours*.
 The run cost for this instance is about $1 per 24 hours, but your mileage may vary.
 Do keep in mind you may need to restart your instance from time to time.

 ## Launching a Fusion 4.x Demo Instance
-The demo instance is started by running a script which is checked out from Github using the `git` command from the Google Cloud Shell.
+A demo instance of Fusion 4.x may be started by running a simple script which may be checked out from Github using the `git` command from the Google Cloud Shell.
 To start a new shell, navigate to [https://console.cloud.google.com/](https://console.cloud.google.com/) and click on the `>_` button toward the top right of the screen.

 [Animated GIF]